Create custom Snowflake commerce dashboards

 group by rn.insight_type

-2. When clicking the play button to run the query, an error message will state that you must choose a value for your filter.
+2. When clicking play to run the query, an error message will state that you must choose a value for your filter.
 You can do so by selecting the filter in the upper-left corner of your worksheet.

 Notes